 Mental side effects may linger for many days or weeks after ingestion of the drug.

 DMT is structurally related to the neurotransmitter serotonin.
-Heavy use, or use along with other drugs that contain serotonin, can cause life-threatening serotonin syndrome.
-Individuals taking antidepressants are at highest risk for this complication.
+Heavy use, or use along with other drugs that contain serotonin, can cause life threatening serotonin syndrome.
+People taking antidepressants may have a

 Serotonin syndrome occurs when the body accumulates an excessive amount of serotonin.
-The condition is is more likely in people taking a combination of different drugs.
+The condition is more likely in people taking a combination of different drugs.

 Too much serotonin in the body can lead to a range of symptoms, such as: